 If you’re struggling to collect training feedback that gives you actionable insights, follow these best practice tips

-Training evaluation is key to informing improvements in course content, delivery methods and overall course design.
-For training companies, feedback also has the power to drive business growth through independent reviews, and for L&D teams it demonstrates if their learning strategy is delivering on the overall business strategy.
-Yet collecting meaningful feedback is something that training providers often struggle with.
+Training evaluation is key to informing improvements in course content, training delivery methods and overall course design.
+For training companies, feedback also has the power to drive business growth through independent reviews, and for Learning and Development teams, it demonstrates if their learning strategy is delivering on the overall business strategy.

 Best methods for feedback collection

 While some training providers prefer the traditional method of paper feedback forms, online data collection is proven to bring many more benefits.
 Not only do learners prefer online surveys, but they’re easier to share, encourage honest feedback and provide faster and more meaningful data analysis.
-Emailing online surveys after the course invariably generates a low response, but with the right tools, digital surveys can be accessed on the spot.
-And there’s no reason why 100% response rate can’t be achieved.

 QR codes for classroom training